edmundhong/formula1-dataanalysis/README.md

 # Formula 1 Data Analysis

 This repository contains a collection of Jupyter notebooks that I have created to analyze Formula 1 data.
 The notebooks cover a wide range of topics, including race results, driver performance, and car performance.
 On top of that, I have created a number of visualizations to help illustrate my findings.
+The data that I used to analyze are all from FastF1, you may find their project [HERE](https://github.com/theOehrly/Fast-F1).

 ## Getting Started